praveenmunagapati/identityserver/docs/oauth2/oauth2.md

 In itsyou.online, organizations map to clients in the oauth2 terminology and the organization's globalid is used as the clientid.
 Client secrets can be created through the UI or through the `organizations/{globalid}/apikeys` api.

-Being able to use an apikey in a client credentials flow, this must be explicitely enabled.
+In order to use an apikey in a client credentials flow, *enable client credentials flow* must be set on the apikey (through the api or in the apikey detail dialog in the UI).

 ### Acquire an access token